brambillagabrielle/devops-nginx-log-analyser-project/README.md

-# Server Performance Stats Project
+# Nginx Log Analyser Project

 <img src="https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black"> <img src="https://img.shields.io/badge/Bash-4EAA25?style=for-the-badge&logo=gnubash&logoColor=white">

 ## About the Project

-This project was proposed in the [DevOps Path from roadmap.sh](https://roadmap.sh/projects/nginx-log-analyser), with the objective of parsing a Nginx access log file using different Linux commands, such as: `awk`, `sed`, `grep`, `sort`, `uniq` and `head`
+This project was proposed in the [DevOps Path from roadmap.sh](https://roadmap.sh/projects/nginx-log-analyser), with the objective of parsing an access log file using different Linux commands, such as: `awk`, `sed`, `grep`, `sort`, `uniq` and `head`, and obtain some statistics to analyse the origin of requests received by Nginx.

 ## Prerequisites